NickCis/nckweb.com.ar/content/blog/you-dont-want-to-keep-all-of-your-eggs-in-one-basket-razzle-plugin/index.md

 To summarize things, imported files are called modules.
 Webpack has a normal module factory that is encharged of creating the entity that represents that module.
 Plugins can hook to certain events of this factory in order to change custom behavior.

-The idea is to hook up to the `beforeResolve` and `afterResolve` events in order to modify the requested module, just as _nomal module replacement plugin_ does.
+The idea is to hook up to the `beforeResolve` and `afterResolve` events in order to modify the requested module, just as _normal module replacement plugin_ does.
 But, as this is a custom plugin, it has access to webpack’s internal resolver which will be used to check if the device specific file (_aka module)_ exists.

 ```js
 class DeviceModuleReplacementPlugin {